-Buy an RV That Fits Your Needs
+Find an RV That Fits Your Needs

 When you buy an RV, remember that bigger isn’t always better.
 The object of an RV is to get you and your family to the places you love.
 With that in mind, you should buy an RV that fits into your family’s idea of a great road trip.
 Don’t be pulled in by all the bells and whistles.

-6 Options to Consider
+What are the Six Options to Consider

 RVs come in several different types from Class A motorhomes meant to be houses on wheels to pop up trailers meant to be a cozy place to sleep while you camp.

-- Fifth Wheel: This type of RV is basically a trailer designed for living.
+- This type of RV is basically a trailer designed for living.
 It’s bi-level design offers more space in the living area, and it features many of the amenities of a standard RV, but with the ability to detach it from the tow vehicle.

-- Travel Trailer: This is the number one selling RV, this type ranges in size from 9 to 40 feet.
+- This is the number one selling RV, this type ranges in size from 9 to 40 feet.
 They in many shapes and configurations.
 Their flexibility and price are what make them so attractive.

-- Pup: If you want to buy an RV for camping, and you enjoy a little roughing it, a Pop-Up is for your.
+- If you want to buy an RV for camping, and you enjoy a little roughing it, a Pop-Up is for you.
 The smallest and least expensive of any RV variety, this is designed specifically to be towed by a light truck or a car.
 You can set it up, and continue on to more urban parts of your road trip.

 Buy an RV for Your Life

 Because there’s so much to think about, I recommend starting from what you want to do and work back from there.
 When you start with what your travel style needs, you can then incorporate your wants, amenities and price considerations.

 Do your home work up front, and you’ll have a fantastic home for road tripping.